wblazej/pi-chudnovsky/README.md

 # pi-chudnovsky
 Python implementation of π digits calculation using [Chudnovsky algorithm](https://en.wikipedia.org/wiki/Chudnovsky_algorithm).
-This method is one of the most efficient way to calculate π and was used to break π digits calculating world record multiple times.
+This method is one of the most efficient way to calculate π and was used multiple times in breaking world record of π digits calculating.

 ## Performance
 Performance tests showed that the time complexity of the implementation of the algorithm is square.
 Increase presents how much execution time has raised compared to previous test.
 The implementation is able to calculate 1 milion digits under 8 minutes.